A Data-Driven State Aggregation Approach for Dynamic Discrete Choice Models: Experiments

 \end{itemize}

-\paragraph{Protocol} We simulate the bus engine replacement problem posed by~\citet{rust1987optimal} and apply structural parameter estimation methods that seek to minimize mean square error (MSE).
+\textbf{Protocol $\,$} We simulate the bus engine replacement problem posed by~\citet{rust1987optimal} and apply structural parameter estimation methods that seek to minimize mean square error (MSE).
 Specifically, we aim to estimate parameters of the reward function of a bus company which is faced with a task: replacing bus engines.
 The state variable describes utilization of a bus engine after its previous replacement.
 For example, this includes mileage and time.
 The action space has two values, representing engine replacement or regular service.
 With the specified reward function and simulated dynamics of states, we use soft Q iteration to solve for the optimal policy of agents and simulate decision-making data with the policy.

+\textbf{Note on Hyperparameter Tuning $\,$} The number of aggregated states $n_s$ is a crucial parameter affecting both the accuracy and computation efficiency of SAmQ.
+In practice we can select $n_s$ using AIC or BIC for better accuracy.
+However, the selection of $n_s$ also depends on the computation burden and practical considerations.
+In some cases, users may prefer a smaller $n_s$ to solve a smaller problem that is easier to solve, even if it results in a less accurate estimation.

-\paragraph{Results} We report the MSE for structural parameter estimation by each method in Table~\ref{tab:bus-all}.
+\textbf{Results $\,$} We report the MSE for structural parameter estimation by each method in Table~\ref{tab:bus-all}.
 Note that SAmQ outperforms all competing methods.
 Further, compared with other DDM methods (SAmQ, NF-MLE-SA and NF-MLE), PQR-based methods (PQR-SA, PQR-SAmQ and PQR) underperform, which is consistent with our analysis on the large sample complexity of deep neural networks used by these methods.
-In other words, these methods tend to use flexible deep-learning based functional approximators, which may provide too much flexibility for DDM problems that are computationally feasible to estimate.
 Comparing PQR to PQR-SAmQ and PQR-SA, we notice that state aggregation has limited improvement on PQR which is an IRL method.
 This is not surprising since PQR does not follow the MLE strategy but leverages function approximators.
 As our aggregation method is specifically designed for MLE without function approximators (see Section~\ref{sec:error}), its benefits are limited for PQR.